Locking (dance): History

-Clothes style can consist of loud striped socks, pegged pants that stopped at the knees, bright colorful satin shirts with big collars, big colorful bow ties, gigantic Apple Boy hats, and white gloves.
+Clothes style can consist of loud striped socks, pegged pants that stop at the knees, bright colorful satin shirts with big collars, big colorful bow ties, gigantic Apple Boy hats, and white gloves.

 Moves

-Locking may be done in solo or in unison with two or more dancers doing steps or handshakes together.
+Locking may be done in solo or with two or more dancers doing steps or handshakes together.
 A locker may smile while performing to emphasize the comical nature of the dance; other times, a serious demeanor will be maintained to place emphasis on technique.
 Other important stylistic features are waving of arms, pointing, walking stationary and grabbing and rotating the cap or hat.
 Don Campbell created the original freezes, incorporating his unique rhythm and adding gestures such as points and handclaps.
 Other dancers also adapted this style while creating other steps and moves.

 Locking is by nature an improvisational dance but also consists of a set of signature moves of locking pioneers, However, many lockers alter or blend these with other moves or create their own variations.
-In general, Lockers will often put a small pause and move up on the second and fourth beats to emphasize the locking.
+In general, lockers will often put a small pause and move up on the second and fourth beats to emphasize the locking.